CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 ### Instincts
 Much like [beliefs](#beliefs), a player must determine three instincts for their character.

 An instinct represents an automatic reaction from the character, given a situation that triggers the instinct.
 They can be seen as "if/then" and "always/never" statements.

-For example: "Whenever someone praises the state religion, I start ranting against it."
+> For example: "Whenever someone praises the state religion, I start ranting against it."

-Ideally, an instinct should be (ab-)usable by the GM, to get the player character into *trouble* easier.
+Ideally, an instinct should be (ab-)usable by the **GM**, to get the **PC** into *trouble* easier.
 This is to be taken with a wink, though.
-A GM is expected to craft an *interesting* story and thus create *interesting* conundrums for the players and their characters, with a realistic chance for the players and their characters to maneuver themselves back out of trouble.
+A **GM** is expected to craft an *interesting* story and thus create *interesting* conundrums for the players and their characters, with a realistic chance for the players and their characters to maneuver themselves back out of trouble.

 Instincts are expected to change frequently.